m82labs/overlap_checker/README.md

 Installation is fairly straight forward:
   1. Clone this repo.
   2. Open the solution and build it.
-  3. Run `deploy.sql` on any instance you want to run the Overlap Checker on.
+  3. Run `SQL Scripts\deploy.sql` on any instance you want to run the Overlap Checker on.

+***WARNING: Read through the deploy.sql script, it will create various database objects and add a new 'Deploy' step to ALL jobs on the instance.***

 ##Troubleshooting##
 Coming Soon